hexa-org/policy-mapper/README.md

 sh ./build.sh
 ```
-## Hexa Console Tool
+## Hexa CLI Tool

-To test the Hexa SDK and or develop using scripts, use the [Hexa console tool](docs/HexaAdmin.md).
+To test the Hexa SDK and or develop using scripts, use the [Hexa CLI tool](docs/HexaAdmin.md).

-To run the hexa console, simply type `hexa` at the command line once installed.
+To run the Hexa CLI, simply type `hexa` at the command line once installed.

 > [!Note]
-> Hexa console currently does not support filenames with spaces.
+> Hexa CLI currently does not support filenames with spaces.
 Valid example: add gcp --file=my_key.json

 ## Hexa Developer Documentation